serut/meteor-coverage/README.md

         ]
     }
 }
 ```
-If you do not have this file, this package will use the default one (`conf/default-coverage.json`).
-If you do not define a key in the `.coverage.json` file, the default one will be used.

 To create your custom config file, run the project with COVERAGE_VERBOSE=1 env variable and use logs to see which filenames were hooked or hidden.
 PR welcome.